pschaeflein/BlogArticles/Branding SharePoint The New Normal/Article.md

 There's a huge market of Intranet in a Box solutions out there, most of which are either built on or somehow integrate with SharePoint.
 These solutions generally come with their own limitations, but perhaps you'll find them more acceptable than the ones in modern SharePoint.

 However this isn't really a 5th option, since every Intranet in a Box solution will need to choose one of the other options to build their product!
-Looking at the big list of products ???, I recognize some which run on classic SharePoint, some on modern, and some outside of SharePoint entirely.
+Looking at the [big list of products](https://www.clearbox.co.uk/portfolio-item/sharepoint-intranets-in-a-box-report-2018/), I recognize some which run on classic SharePoint, some on modern, and some outside of SharePoint entirely.
 And they may or may not resort to a few hacks along the way.

-My advice here is to discuss this with the product vendor, and be aware that the same tradeoffs exist for them as they would for you.
+My advice here is to discuss this with the product vendor, and be aware that the same tradeoffs exist for them that would for you.

  - If it's built on classic SharePoint, are you ready to live without enhancements from Microsoft?
-What's the roadmap?
-Will they be asking you to migrate again someday to something more modern?
+Do they have plans to move off classic SharePoint, and will there be a migration if they do?
  - If it's built outside of SharePoint, are you ready to forgo the SharePoint ecosystem of web parts and add-ins?
- - If it's built on modern SharePoint, does it have the same boundaries, or did they hack it?
+ - If it's built on modern SharePoint, did they hack it, and if so, how carefully?
 What's the support plan?

 ## Getting the genie back in the bottle

 There are a lot of benefits to modern SharePoint, not the least of which is improved stability, even in the face of the constant updates made to Office 365.
 You might not be able to move the search box, but you'll never spend another sleepless night trying to upgrade your Intranet to a new version of SharePoint.

-The broad WCM capabilities introduced in 2007, however, set an expectation that, given sufficient time and money, any wish can be fulfilled.
+The broad WCM capabilities introduced in 2007 set an expectation that, for a custom UI, any wish can be fulfilled.
 Now we have to reset that expectation.

 Modern SharePoint will continue to evolve.
-In all probability there will be more opportunities for customization over time, as well as more features which can only be configured and not fully customized.
+In all probability there will be more opportunities for customization over time, as well as more features which can be configured in new ways.

 Given that reality, it would be smart to educate decision-makers and designers on both the benefits and the boundaries of modern SharePoint.
 So far, for most customers I've asked, the boundaries aren't really a problem and the benefits are significant.
 If you're one of the few who need to customize beyond what's possible in modern SharePoint, it's a good idea to understand the options and tradeoffs, and make a conscious decision.